Shortness of Breath in Mesothelioma Patients

 Pericardial mesothelioma affects the lining around the heart.
-This can lead to abnormal heartbeats, interfere with blood circulation, and less oxygen reaching the body.
+This can lead to abnormal heartbeats, interference with blood circulation and less oxygen reaching the body.
 Less oxygen can cause shortness of breath.

 Mesothelioma tumors can restrict normal movement of the lungs, diaphragm, heart and other organs in the chest and abdominal cavities, contributing to breathing problems.

 As mesothelioma develops, it can stiffen affected tissues.
-If lung, diaphragm and heart tissues lose normal flexibility, this contributes to difficulty catching your breath, too.
+If lung, diaphragm and heart tissues lose normal flexibility, this also contributes to difficulty catching your breath.

 Any abnormal growth in the chest cavity can reduce the space into which the lungs usually expand.
 When lung volume is limited, breathing becomes more difficult.